 Summary of changes to Google’s Terms of Service

-This page provides a summary of key changes, which we hope is helpful, but we urge you to read the new Terms in full.
+This summary will help you understand the key updates we made to our Terms of Service.
+We hope this page is helpful, but we urge you to read the Terms in full.

-This section identifies the name and location of the company you’re contracting with and that provides the services you use.
+This section identifies the name and location of the Google company that provides the services you use.

 Your relationship with Google